 Undergraduate programs provide core skills in client assessment, treatment planning, and communication.
-At the master's level, students learn advanced research methodologies and program management strategies that enable them to work as counselors and therapists.
+At the master's level, students learn advanced research methodologies and program management strategies that prepare them for careers as counselors and therapists.

 - Diagnosis and Assessment

-- Professional counselors must be able to determine the challenges and needs of their clients.
+Professional counselors must determine the challenges and needs of their clients.
 Practitioners who treat addiction and mental health issues evaluate an individual's social, psychological, and physiological state for signs of drug abuse and psychological disorders.
 They also ensure that clients meet eligibility criteria for program intake.
 Career counselors conduct aptitude tests to evaluate client interests and skills.